Excellence in Online & Distance Teaching

 *NOTE: Letters from students should be solicited by the departmental selection committee, not the nominee.
 The nominee may be asked to suggest some names and the department should add some names.

 Nominations should be submitted first to a departmental committee.
 This committee will select its final candidates to forward to the college.
 (The college may establish a limit for the number of candidates each departmental committee can submit.)

-Nominations are only accepted from colleges and must be submitted using this online form.
+Nominations are only accepted from colleges and must be submitted to firstname.lastname@example.org.
 The nomination deadline is 11:59 p.m.
 February 1.
 If this date falls on a weekend or holiday, the deadline is 11:59 p.m. the next business day.

 For more information about Campus Awards for Excellence in Instruction, contact Melinda Schaefer or Kristi Kuntz in the Office of the Provost at email@example.com or 217-333-6677.